Barometers nudge lower; breadth negative

 Numbers to Track:

-In the foreign exchange market, the rupee edged lower against the dollar.
-The partially convertible rupee was hovering at 88.6650 compared with its close of 88.5900 during the previous trading session.
+In the foreign exchange market, the rupee edged higher against the dollar.
+The partially convertible rupee was hovering at 88.5200 compared with its close of 88.600 during the previous trading session.

-The US Dollar Index (DXY), which tracks the greenback's value against a basket of currencies, was down 0.05% to 99.44.
+The US Dollar Index (DXY), which tracks the greenback's value against a basket of currencies, was up 0.06% to 99.51.

 Global Markets: